 We’re committed to providing you with an outstanding learning experience.
 Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.

 The information provided on this page is correct at the time of publication but course content, costs and other individual course details do change from time to time and are updated as often as possible, so please do check these pages again when making your final decision to apply for a course.
 Any updated course details will also be confirmed to you at application, enrolment and in your offer letter.

 Included in your fees

-Studio facilities - glue guns, hotwire cutters, laser cutters in workshops, 3d printers
+Studio facilities - glue guns, hotwire cutters, laser cutters in workshops, 3D printers in the workshop

 Mandatory costs not included in your fees

-- Year 1 Scotland trip main meals, approx. £20 per day
+Year 1 UK trip main meals, approx. £20 per day

 Optional costs not included in your fees

 Year 2 - Optional trip to Barcelona - contribution of £100 + coach travel from college).
-Student contribution approx. £190 which covers flights, 4 day travel pass, B&B in Eurohostel, Entry to Parc Guell, Sagrada Familia, Casa Mia, Mis Van De Rohen Barcellona Pavillion, Olympic Park with guided tour and Museum.
-(Students expected to cover cost of meals other than breakfast)
+Student contribution approx. £190 which covers flights, 4 day travel pass, B&B in Eurohostel, Entry to museums and other places of interest (Students expected to cover cost of meals other than breakfast)

 Please note: Our courses are refreshed and updated on a regular basis.
 If you are thinking about transferring onto this course (into the second year for example), you should contact the programme leader for the relevant course information as modules may vary from those shown on this page.